 My love of singing started with my Dad.
 He sang, I listened and joined in.
 I continued singing before hooking up with Darren in London in 1997 and worked for Warner Music by day, writing in the evenings.
 This led to signings with EMI and Atlantic Records, meeting Ahmet Ertegen and an album that led to a number 1 Billboard single.

-It all sounds great and there was a lot of excitement to be had, but actually I struggled with the music industry.
-Next came over a 10-year period of no singing at all.
+I struggled with the music industry and next came over a 10-year period of no singing at all.

-Living in Sussex again, I took up playing Autoharp and going to local folk clubs.
-The supportive environment and the characters found in some of the clubs, were a wonderful way to start making music again.
+Living in Sussex again I took up playing autoharp and going to local folk clubs.
+The supportive environment and the characters found in the clubs was a wonderful way to find my voice and start writing again.

 After studying Music at Goldsmiths in the late 80s, Darren teamed up with old school friend Dom Dyson to form Shimmer.